joudiabdallah/joudiabdallah/README.md

  📫 How to Reach Me
 - 📧 Email: judyabh98@gmail.com
 - 💬 LinkedIn:  www.linkedin.com/in/joudi-abdallah-30095718a
-- 🐦 Twitter/X: x.com/JoudiSimulates
+- 🐦 Twitter/X: www.x.com/JoudiSimulates

 ---

- 😄 Pronouns
+ 😄 Pronouns:
 She/Her

 ---

-⚡ Fun Fact
+⚡
 My research has more dimensions than my coffee orders — and I drink a lot of coffee. ☕📐

 ---